leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Dev/remove_django_field_error_manually.rst

 *Original post at* `Makina Corpus <http://www.makina-corpus.org>`_

-Sometimes I look for something which seems so stupid that I can't imagine it does not exist.
+Sometimes I look for something which seems so simple and stupid that I can't imagine it does not exist.
 It makes me wonder why and who is the fool.
 Worse, I can't be sure about my search keywords to prove me anything.

 I just wanted to delete, reset or remove the validation errors of a single form field, within a django view, without